 Products: McCoy, Opus, Flo sheets and Specialised Cellulose

-Paper End Uses: annual reports, advertising brochures, fine art books
+Paper End Uses: advertising brochures, direct mail, fine art books, sustainability reports

 Pulp End Uses: textiles, pharmaceutical, household products